-another local government, the State of Washington, or the United States, the projectshall provide the mitigation to that government required by the Technical Committee.
+another local government, the State of Washington, or the United States, the project-shall provide the mitigation to that government required by the Technical Committee.

-4. The proposed project shall provide all off-site and on-site public facilities that the-Technical Committee determines are necessary to serve the project, including but notlimited to water facilities, wastewater facilities, stormwater facilities, transportationfacilities, fire protection facilities, police facilities, and park and recreation facilities.

-E. Determining if a Project is Covered by the Overlake SEPA Planned Action.

-1. An applicant seeking coverage under the Overlake SEPA planned action is required to prepare shall complete a SEPA application form and environmental checklist and meet the submittal requirements of RZC 21.76.030.D as well asnd a Planned Action Ordinance Checklist and submit the checklists to the Administrator together with any fee for a planned action coverage determination set by the City of Redmond.
-The applicant shall note on the checklist that he or she is they are requesting an Overlake planned action coverage determination has prepared a SEPA environmental checklist specific to the Overlake SEPA planned action, that checklist shall be used.

-2. To be covered by the Overlake SEPA planned action, the project shall comply with all of the following criteria shown in RZC Appendix 11:

-a.
-The project complies with all of the requirements for coverage under the Overlake SEPA planned action in subsection RZC 21.70.110.C of this section, Requirements for Coverage Under the Overlake SEPA Planned Action.

-b.
-The environmental documents listed below adequately addressed the project's-significant adverse impacts:

-i.-Integrated SEPA/GMA documents for the Overlake Neighborhood Plan and Bellevue- Redmond Overlake Transportation Study, published May 1999;

-ii.-Final Supplemental Environmental Impact Statement (FSEIS) for the Overlake-Neighborhood Plan Update and Implementation Project, published August 30, 2007;

-iii.
-Addendum to the FSEIS listed above for the Overlake Stormwater and Parks Facilities Implementation Plan, published July 6, 2010;

-iv. -Addendum to the FSEIS listed above for the Group Health Overlake Master Planned Development and Development Agreement, published November 21, 2011; and v.
-Addendum to the FSEIS listed above for the Overlake SEPA Planned Action Update, published December 21, 2012 c.
-The project is a subsequent or implementing project for the proposals analyzed in theenvironmental documents listed in subsection E.2.b above.
+- 4. The proposed project shall provide all off-site and on-site public facilities that the-Technical Committee determines are necessary to serve the project, including but not-limited to water facilities, wastewater facilities, stormwater facilities, transportation-facilities, fire protection facilities, police facilities, and park and recreation facilities. - E. Determining if a Project is Covered by the Overlake SEPA Planned Action. - 1.
+An applicant seeking coverage under the Overlake SEPA planned action is required to prepare shall complete a SEPA application form and environmental checklist and meet the submittal requirements of RZC 21.76.030.D as well asnd a Planned Action Ordinance Checklist and submit the checklists to the Administrator together with any fee for a planned action coverage determination set by the City of Redmond.
+The applicant shall note on the checklist that he or she is they are requesting an Overlake planned action coverage determination.
+If the Administrator has prepared a SEPA environmental checklist specific to the Overlake SEPA planned action, that checklist shall be used. - 2.
+To be covered by the Overlake SEPA planned action, the project shall comply with all of the following-criteria shown in RZC Appendix 11: - a.
+The project complies with all of the requirements for coverage under the Overlake SEPA planned action in subsection RZC 21.70.110.C of this section, Requirements for Coverage Under the Overlake SEPA Planned Action. - b.
+The environmental documents listed below adequately addressed the project's significant adverse impacts: - i.-Integrated SEPA/GMA documents for the Overlake Neighborhood Plan and Bellevue-Redmond Overlake Transportation Study, published May 1999; - ii.-Final Supplemental Environmental Impact Statement (FSEIS) for the Overlake-Neighborhood Plan Update and Implementation Project, published August 30, 2007; - iii.
+Addendum to the FSEIS listed above for the Overlake Stormwater and Parks Facilities Implementation Plan, published July 6, 2010; - iv. -Addendum to the FSEIS listed above for the Group Health Overlake Master Planned Development and Development Agreement, published November 21, 2011; and - v. -Addendum to the FSEIS listed above for the Overlake SEPA Planned Action Update, published December 21, 2012 - c.
+The project is a subsequent or implementing project for the proposals analyzed in the environmental documents listed in subsection E.2.b above.

-The Redmond Zoning Code is current through Ordinance 3059, passed August 17, 2021.

-Commented [BF14]: Simplified and linked to updated processes in 21.76 to avoid duplication d.
-The project is consistent with the City of Redmond Comprehensive Plan and the Overlake Neighborhood Plan, both of which have been adopted under the Growth-Management Act.
+Commented [BF14]: Simplified and linked to updated processes in 21.76 to avoid duplication